szetyng/HLP5/README.md

 Low Zuo Kai Nicholas, Sze Tyng Lee, Jee Yong Park

 #### Purpose
-This project supports of a subset of ARM UAL instructions with documentation for specific modules in the `\VisualWork\Documentation` folder.
+This project supports of a subset of ARM UAL instructions written as individual modules in the `Modules` folder.
+Testing and documentation for specific modules can be found in the `Testing` and `Documentation` folders respectively.

 ## Implemented modules:
 ### Data Processing